arhsimluhar/personal-blog/README.md

 Portfolio site and blog system using Django + Reactjs

 ## Setup
-Install python3 and pip3
+- Install python3 and pip3
-Install requireements from requirements.txt
+- Install requirements from requirements.txt